isabella232/scope-services/how-to.rst

 With other setups
 =================

 You need at least `Python`_ and `Mercurial`_.
-To get ``opprotoc`` and ``dragonkeeper`` type in the commandline:
+To get ``opprotoc`` and ``dragonkeeper``, in the commandline type:

 ::

   hg clone http://code.opera.com/scope/opprotoc
   hg clone http://code.opera.com/scope/dragonkeeper

-to create the test frame go to the cloned opprotoc direcory and type:
+To create the test frame go to the cloned opprotoc direcory and type:

 ::

   hg up
   python -m oppotoc.script --js --js-test--framework

-to start dragonkeeper change to the dragonkeeper directory and type:
+To start dragonkeeper, change to the dragonkeeper directory and type:

 ::

   hg up
   python -m dragonkeeper -dfr <path to the created test framework>

-Other than that it's the same as above.
+Other than that, it is the same as done in the preceding instructions.

 .. _Python: http://www.python.org/
 .. _Mercurial: http://mercurial.selenic.com/wiki/